mlswg/mls-architecture/draft-omara-mls-architecture.md

 The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to transmit authenticated messages to other clients through the DS.
-This ensures that the DS doesn't have access to this Group-private content.
+This ensures that the DS doesn't have access to the Group's private content.
-[[TvdM: Use of "Group-private" seems odd here.
-Change to "the Group's private content", maybe? ]]

 MLS aims to provide Secrecy, Integrity and Authentication for all messages.